Philip Jason

 an ocean, each of them a long, breaking bone.

 Philip Jason is a writer from NY.
 His poetry can be found in magazines such as Spillway, Lake Effect, Hawaii Pacific Review, Summerset Review, and Canary.
-His first collection of poetry, I Don’t Understand Why It’s Crazy to Hear the Beautiful Songs of Nonexistent Birds, is forthcoming from Fernwood Press.
+His first collection of poetry, I Don’t Understand Why It’s Crazy to Hear the Beautiful Songs of Nonexistent Birds, is forthcoming from Unsolicited Press.